pratham-jaiswal/game-launcher-app/README.md

 ## Installing and Using the App
 > ***Note: This is a windows only application***
-- Download the *Game Launcher V1 - Setup.exe* from [here](https://github.com/pratham-jaiswal/game-launcher-app/releases/tag/Latest).
+- Download the latest setup from [here](https://github.com/pratham-jaiswal/game-launcher-app/releases/tag/Latest).
 - Double click on it to install *Game Launcher*.
 - Run the *Game Launcher* app.
 - Click the *Add Game* button to select and add your game's .exe file to the launcher.
 Make sure it's a correct **executable** file.